Sept 20 The New York Federal Reserve next week

 In reverse repurchase agreements, or reverse repos, the Fed

-will temporarily drain cash from the financial system by
+temporarily drains cash from the financial system by borrowing

-borrowing funds overnight from banks, large money market mutual
+funds overnight from banks, large money market mutual funds and

-funds and others, and offering them Treasury securities as
+others, and offering them Treasury securities as collateral.

-collateral.
-Banks and the funds will receive a modest overnight
+Banks and the funds receive a modest overnight interest rate,

-interest rate, initially set at 0.01 percentage point, or 1
+initially set at 0.01 percentage point, or 1 basis point.

 The development of the facility was first revealed last